Original Research ARTICLE

 CA performed all cytological preparations with assistance from CO and LT under the supervision of MV and EF-M. CA, CM, and LC-S isolated and analyzed the sugarcane centromeric sequences under the supervision of CM-V. LP and MX provided the plant material and information.
 MV conceived the study and wrote the article.

-This work was supported by the following Brazilian institutions: Fundação de Amparo a Pesquisa do Estado de São Paulo (FAPESP), Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), and Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq).
+This work was supported by the following Brazilian institutions: Fundação de Amparo a Pesquisa do Estado de São Paulo (FAPESP) (Grant No. 2008/03969-4), Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), and Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq).

 Conflict of Interest Statement